Lab 3: Introduction to JS

 ];

-Then, create a new <nav>
+to create a new <nav>

-at the beginning (via element.prepend()
+element at the beginning of the <body>

 let nav = document.createElement("nav");